Greetings friends my name is Zeke. I’m a storyteller and cartoonist from El Paso, TX.

 STUDIO BIO

 Zeke Peña is a Xicano storyteller and cartoonist from El Paso, TX.
 He makes comics and visual narratives that reclaim stories and remix history.
-His work is a mash-up of political cartoon, border rasquache and Hip Hop culture that addresses universal themes of identity, politics, ecology and social justice.
-He received a degree in Art History from the University of Texas at Austin and is self-taught in the studio.
-He has received awards for his book illustrations and his work is in several American and Xicano art collections.
-Zeke is currently writing forthcoming comic and book projects that he will illustrate. @zpvisual | zpvisual.com
+His work is a mash-up of political cartoon, border rasquache and Hip Hop culture that addresses identity, politics, ecology and social justice.
+He illustrated the NY Times Bestselling book Miles Morales Suspended: A Spider-Man Novel and his debut author/illustrator picture book, Sundust will be published in Summer 2025.
+He received a degree in Art History from the University of Texas at Austin in 2005 and is self-taught in the studio.
+He has received several awards for his book illustrations and his work is in several collections of American and Latine art including the Smithsonian American Art Museum, National Museum of Mexican Art, and The Billy Ireland Cartoon Museum.

 PLEASE EMAIL FOR PRESS PHOTO